Co-Training Vision Language Models for Remote Sensing Multi-task Learning: Method

 \subsubsection{Evaluation Metrics}

 In conventional aerial detection tasks, mean average precision (mAP) is widely employed as the evaluation metric, requiring bounding boxes, class labels, and confidence scores for all detected objects.
-However, as discussed earlier, our model responses only include object categories and their corresponding spatial coordinates.
-We observed that the reliability of confidence estimation considerably influences the final mAP, which poses an inherent limitation for VLMs.
+However, as discussed earlier, our model responses only include object categories and their corresponding spatial coordinates, which implies that vision-language models based on the proposed detection approach cannot directly produce mAP results.

-Figure~\ref{fig:score_impact} illustrates the influence of confidence scores on performance.
-The curves depict mAP values obtained when the confidence terms are replaced by either fixed or random constants, denoted as mAP with no conference scores, i.e., $\text{mAP}_{\text{nc}}$.
-Despite the application of NMS in conventional detectors, their direct $\text{mAP}_{\text{nc}}$ remains low due to numerous low-confidence false positives.
-To provide a fairer comparison, we perform threshold-based filtering to maximize $\text{mAP}_{\text{nc}}$ for conventional detectors.
-The figure clearly shows that incorporating confidence scores leads to a noticeable increase in mAP.
+In mAP calculation, confidence scores are used to rank detector predictions, which directly influences the accumulation of true and false positives along the PR curve.
+The conventional object detection models often retain low-confidence yet actually false-positive predictions to maintain higher mAP scores.
+For instance, several DETR-based models evaluate all 900 proposals per image even when only a few objects are present.
+Since vision-language models typically yield only a limited number of confident predictions, we are constrained to assign fixed or randomized confidence scores to enable mAP computation.
+However, the lack of well-calibrated confidence estimates still places vision-language models at a substantial disadvantage in mAP-based evaluation with the adaptation, even when visual inspection suggests that VLMs achieve performance comparable to conventional detectors.

+In practice, an object detection prediction is composed of a location and a category.
+The confidence scores are primarily used to filter out low-confidence detections via thresholding, as part of the detection result visualization procedure.
+If we first filter out low-confidence predictions using a threshold and then randomize the confidence scores, we could remove the influence of confidence on the mAP calculation.
+We denoted this as mAP with no conference scores, i.e., $\text{mAP}_{\text{nc}}$.

+Figure~\ref{fig:score_impact} illustrates the $\text{mAP}_{\text{nc}}$ of several detectors.
+The horizontal axis illustrates the variation of $\text{mAP}_{\text{nc}}$ with increasing filtering thresholds.
+For each detector, the validation results were computed over ten runs with different random seeds, and the solid line represents the mean of these ten runs.
+The solid line in the figure is enveloped by a light-colored error band to indicate the effect of randomness on the results.
+Initially, as the filtering threshold increases, the detector's performance improves because low-confidence false positives are progressively filtered out.
+After reaching a peak, overly strict filtering begins to remove true positives as well, causing the results to decline.
+Notably, this peak is still lower than the mAP metric that incorporates confidence scores.
+Furthermore, the error band is barely visible without magnification, indicating that although randomness is involved, the variance of $\text{mAP}_{\text{nc}}$ is very small.